Vahanbarsamian/SymfonyAirBnB/README.md

  Actually the booking part is functionnal(back and front parts)

- Comments and ratings full functionnal
+ Comments and ratings fully functional

  Working to next step to realise admin dashboard